Support more videos like this at http://patreon.com/rebecca

 There are hundreds of pages of chat logs showing the gamers dreaming up these cover operations specifically to cover for threatening and harassing women…you can find a link to those logs below via We Hunted the Mammoth, where a blogger does an admirable job of wading through them and posting the horrors he found.

-So I won’t spend much time on all that.
+So I won’t spend much time on all that – especially since this time could be better spent playing bingo for money.
 What I do want to point out is that there actually are problems with ethics in video game journalism, but they have nothing to do female indie game developers having friends or lovers in the industry.

 Back in 2011, the Redner Group made the mistake of publicly tweeting about their plan to punish critics who gave negative reviews to Duke Nukem by not allowing those critics access to future games.
 The use of blacklists isn’t new, but it’s usually much more difficult to tell who is doing this.
 It’s hard to prove that a publisher is purposely withholding opportunities from critics it dislikes.

 But publishers can use non disclosure agreements to give exclusives to reviewers they do like, which at least forces negative reviews to wait until the game has released and positive press has already been established.

 Then there are “mock reviews,” in which publishers hire critics to play games early, ostensibly to make changes to improve the game before release.
 Because those critics took money from the developer, they are unable to publish a review on the final game.
 Last year, Kotaku reported that a developer admitted to their reporter that he hired a critic for a mock review and then threw away the review without even looking at it.
 He had hired the critic only because the critic was likely to give the game a negative review, so by hiring him, they were able to cancel out the review before it even happened.